hyperledger/besu/docs/Reference/Pantheon-API-Methods.md

 !!! note
     If the node is running locally, the host of the `enode` and `listenAddr` are displayed as `[::]` in the result.
+    If [UPnP](../Configuring-Pantheon/Networking/Using-UPnP.md) is enabled, the external address is displayed for the `enode` and `listenAddr`.

 !!! example
     ```bash tab="curl HTTP request"